Can Frontier Group Holdings Inc. (ULCC) Remain Competitive?

 Sponsored

-The average price from analysts is $18.14, which is $7.43 above the current price.
-ULCC currently public float of 214.53M and currently shorts hold a 4.84% ratio of that float.
-Today, the average trading volume of ULCC was 2.66M shares.
+ULCC currently public float of 208.83M and currently shorts hold a 4.93% ratio of that float.
+Today, the average trading volume of ULCC was 2.67M shares.

 ULCC’s Market Performance

-ULCC stocks went down by -2.98% for the week, with a monthly jump of 8.42% and a quarterly performance of 4.72%, while its annual performance rate touched -47.85%.
-The volatility ratio for the week stands at 5.16% while the volatility levels for the past 30 days are set at 6.26% for Frontier Group Holdings Inc..
-The simple moving average for the period of the last 20 days is 10.67% for ULCC stocks with a simple moving average of -21.88% for the last 200 days.
+ULCC stocks went up by 1.12% for the week, with a monthly jump of 14.95% and a quarterly performance of -3.97%, while its annual performance rate touched -46.38%.
+The volatility ratio for the week stands at 5.51% while the volatility levels for the past 30 days are set at 5.98% for Frontier Group Holdings Inc..
+The simple moving average for the period of the last 20 days is 2.89% for ULCC stocks with a simple moving average of -25.22% for the last 200 days.

 Analysts’ Opinion of ULCC